 To provide students with additional challenges, NDIHS offers several Advanced Placement (AP) courses.
 These courses allow students to explore subject matter at an accelerated level.
 The AP exam for each course is administered in May of each year and externally graded by the College Board TM.
-All students enrolled in an AP class are encouraged to take the AP exam in the spring.
+All students enrolled in an AP class are encouraged to take the AP exam in the spring if they meet subject specific requirements.
+Registration for AP exams will be dependent on academic consistency and preparedness, as determined by the January mocks.

 Preparing for and taking this high-stakes academic test will prepare each student for the rigor they will face at the university level.
 Student fees covering the cost of the AP exam and supporting materials are billed separately.
+Proof of payment is required for registration and is non-refundable.